sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    :param sampling_strategy: how a random set of trials is generated; the default is currently
                              :class:`.IterateGen`, but this is subject to change
    :type sampling_strategy: Gen
-   :param participants: list of participant IDs for Latin Square
-                        counterbalancing; defaults to all participants when a :class:`.LatinSquare` constraint is present; when
-                        explicitly provided, only those participants are solved
-   :type participants: Optional[List[int]]
-   :return: when no :class:`.LatinSquare` constraint is present and
-            ``participants`` is ``None``, a list of trial-sequence dictionaries; when Latin Square counterbalancing is active, a dictionary mapping each participant ID to its list of trial-sequence dictionaries
+   :return: a list of trial-sequence dictionaries, one dictionary
+            for each sample
-   :rtype: Union[List[Dict[str, list]], Dict[int, List[Dict[str, list]]]]
+   :rtype: List[Dict[str, list]]

 .. function:: sweetpea.print_experiments(block, experiments)

    Prints the trials generated by :func:`.synthesize_trials` in a human-readable format.

-   When ``experiments`` is a dictionary (as returned by :func:`.synthesize_trials` with a ``participants`` argument), output is grouped and labeled by participant ID.
+   When `block` includes a :class:`.LatinSquare` constraint with a name, then each sample is further divided into segments for differen diagonals.

    :param block: the experiment description that was provided to :func:`.synthesize_trials`
    :type block: Block
-   :param experiments: sequences generated by :func:`.synthesize_trials`;
+   :param experiments: sequences generated by :func:`.synthesize_trials`, which is
-                       either a list of experiment dictionaries, or a dictionary mapping participant IDs to lists of experiment dictionaries
+                       a list of experiment dictionaries
    :type experiments: Union[List[Dict[str, list]], Dict[int, List[Dict[str, list]]]]

 .. function:: sweetpea.tabulate_experiments(block=None, experiments, factors=None, trials=None)